COVID-19: Frequently Asked Questions & Answers

 - Adjusted store hours allow for more time to clean and restock shelves.
-We’ve adjusted our general public store hours to be open and operating from 8 am – 9 pm daily.

-- Employees wear face-coverings, as recommended or required by the Oregon Health Authority and Oregon OSHA.

-- Adjusted store hours allow for more time to clean and restock shelves.
 Regular store hours vary by location.
 Get your Market’s updated store hours here.

 - Employees wear face-coverings, as recommended or required by the Oregon Health Authority and Oregon OSHA.